iOS & Android · Case Study

 Challenge

-Live GPS tracking had to stay accurate while protecting user privacy.
-The app captures the check-in location at the exact moment of a meeting and does not track the participant outside that window.
+Live GPS verification had to stay accurate while protecting privacy.
+The app captures the check-in location at the exact moment of a meeting and must never track the participant outside that window, which is a fine line to hold in a compliance tool.

 Solution

-We built native iOS in Swift and native Android in Kotlin.
-GPS access, background handling and permission prompts behave the way each platform expects, which is exactly the discipline thorough mobile app development demands for a tool admins have to trust.
+We built native iOS in Swift and native Android in Kotlin, so GPS access, background handling and permission prompts behave the way each platform expects.
+That native behaviour matters for a tool admins have to trust, and it keeps location capture tightly scoped to the session itself.

 02